Hughes-Genome-Group/Lanceotron-User-Docs/_build/html/_sources/mlv_developer/developer.rst.txt

    \c mlv_user;
    \i /path/to/app/databases/create_system_db.sql;

-If your PostgreSQL instance does not have a suitiable user you need to create  one and grant access to tables generated in the previous step
+If your PostgreSQL instance does not have a suitable user, you need to create one and grant access to tables generated in the previous step.

 .. code-block:: python